SECURITY Refer to SITES > Devices in Security Level Details - Permissions

 The following fields are displayed: Hostname, Guest Name, Operating System, Status.

-This section displays all monitors applied to a device that can show real-time data, whether the monitor is applied at the Device level or is part of a monitoring policy.
-Real-time monitor output makes it easier to check if the monitors are working properly.
+This section displays all monitors applied to a device that can show real-time data, whether the monitor is applied at the device level or is part of a Monitoring policy.
+Real-time monitor output makes it easier to check whether the monitors are working properly.

-This section is available for the following device types: server/desktop/laptop, ESXi host (for SNMP monitors), network device, printer.
+This section is available for the following device types: server/desktop/laptop, ESXi host, network device, and printer.

 |Show entries||Select to show 10 / 25 / 50 / 100 entries per page.
 25 is selected by default.|